-The manager may either be appointed in the company's articles of association or by the general assembly of shareholders.
+The manager may either be appointed in the company's articles of association or in a subsequent instrument.
 The appointment of external auditors is not required except where the company meets two of the following requirements at the end of a fiscal year:

-- a share capital above 125 million CFA francs; - an annual turnover of more than 250 million CFA francs; or - a permanent workforce of more than 50 persons.
+- A share capital above 125 million CFA francs - An annual turnover of more than 250 million CFA francs - A permanent workforce of more than 50 persons.